darija-open-dataset/dataset/README.md

 13. `masculine_feminine_plural.csv`: If it does exist, feminine-plural translation column is for nouns.
 Regarding adjectives feminine-plural = feminine.

+14. Never mix synthetic / DODa-500K rows into `sentences/sentences.csv` or `ongoing/*.csv`.
+Those files stay human-only.
+The combined MT file lives separately under `doda-500k/` (and on Hugging Face).

 ## PyDODa - Python wrapper for the DODa
 ![Python Badge](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)

 Pydoda is a comprehensive Python library that simplifies access and analysis of the DODa dataset.
 It enables effortless exploration of linguistic content for researchers, developers, and language enthusiasts by providing an intuitive interface for accessing various dataset categories, retrieving spellings and translations.

+Note: PyDODa wraps the **human** DODa CSVs (semantic, syntactic, sentences, etc.).
+It does not load DODa-500K.
+For the combined parallel file, download it from Hugging Face / `doda-500k/` and filter with `generation_mode` / `source`.

 Integrating Pydoda into your Python workflow grants access to a wide range of functionalities, facilitating insights extraction from the DODa dataset, including semantic and syntactic analysis, translation retrieval, spelling variations exploration, and more.